Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 Use this manual invocation to refresh the weights once or run the trainer in isolation.
 Pass `--interval` or `--run-once` to control how often it updates.

+When the Prometheus exporter is running the trainer also publishes two gauges:

+- `synergy_trainer_iterations` – number of training cycles completed
+- `synergy_trainer_last_id` – ID of the last history row processed

 ### Enabling auto trainer with exporter

 Follow these steps to run the background trainer and the metrics exporter side